← Back to Home

 International Data Transfers

-Accountability Shield is operated from [Your Country].
-If you are accessing the service from outside [Your Country], please be aware that your data may be transferred to, stored, and processed in [Your Country] and other countries where our service providers operate.
+Accountability Shield operates globally with servers hosted in multiple regions.
+Your data may be transferred to, stored, and processed in the United States and other countries where our service providers (hosting, email, AI processing) operate.

 By using Accountability Shield, you consent to the transfer of your data to these locations.
-We ensure that all data transfers comply with applicable data protection laws, including GDPR for European users.
+We ensure that all data transfers comply with applicable data protection laws, including GDPR for European users and CCPA for California residents.

 Your Legal Rights (GDPR & CCPA)